-Streamlining kids rooms is a challenge.
-Putting things away does not come naturally to children.
+Organize kids rooms?
+Now there's a challenge - primarily because putting things away does not come naturally to children.
 (Adults either, for that matter.)

 The container is your friend.
-The container is especially your child's friend when it comes time to organize kids bedrooms.
+The container is especially your child's friend when it comes time to organize her bedroom.

 Kids often make the biggest messes looking for something on a surface (where it usually isn't) and leaving the flying byproducts to lie where they land.
 This is not good.

-Instead, cut down on the fly-bys by putting items that he plays with together in a single box, bin or container.
+Instead, cut down on the fly-bys by putting items that she plays with together in a single box, bin or container.

-Not only will he not make a mess of the entire room and still not find his stuff, he'll now actually know where to go get- and to actually put these items back.
+Not only will she not make a mess of the entire room and still not find her stuff, she'll now actually know where to go get her favorites of the day - and know where to put these items back.

 If they can’t reach it, they can’t get it and they can’t put it back.
 It's that simple.